-In November 2015, HARMAN conducted a refresh of our Materiality Assessment to prepare for the 2016 HARMAN Sustainability Report.
+In November 2015, HARMAN conducted a refresh of our Materiality Assessment.
 The assessment sought to confirm material issues identified through a survey of environmental, social and governance (ESG) indicators, evaluate discrepancies between internal and external perception of the importance of various ESG issues, and prioritize what matters most to HARMAN and its stakeholders.
 The overall Materiality Assessment included a valuation of the information identified as significant during the survey analysis, and the final deliverable was a summary materiality matrix.
-This assessment was aligned with all GRI G4 indicators and reporting guidelines.
+This assessment was aligned with all GRI G4 Aspects and indicators, and reporting guidelines.

 Materiality informs the issues that comprise the focus our corporate responsibility strategy and initiatives and the manner in which we approach related reporting.
-HARMAN applies the GRI principle that: “Materiality is the threshold at which Aspects become sufficiently important that they should be reported.
-Beyond this threshold, not all material Aspects are of equal importance and the emphasis within a report should reflect the relative priority of these material Aspects.”
+HARMAN applies the GRI principle that: “Materiality is the principle that determines which relevant topics are sufficiently important that it is essential to report on them.
+Not all material topics are of equal importance, and the emphasis within a report is expected to reflect their relative priority.”

-The GRI defines Material Aspects as those that reflect the organization’s significant economic, environmental and social impacts; or that substantively influence the assessments and decisions of stakeholders.
-The GRI requires a qualitative analysis, quantitative assessment and discussion to determine if an Aspect is material.
-We applied a rigorous, four-step methodology in determining Material Aspects:
+The GRI defines Material Disclosures as those that reflect the organization’s significant economic, environmental and social impacts; or that substantively influence the assessments and decisions of stakeholders.
+GRI requires a qualitative analysis, quantitative assessment and discussion to determine if an Aspect is material.

 Step 1 – Issue identification